 Data Profiling and Data Quality: What You Need to Know

 Data is the lifeblood of business.
 It drives decision-making, allows for analysis and prediction, and can help drive revenue.
 But data can also be its own worst enemy: it can lead to analysis paralysis, lead to inaccurate predictions, and even make processes more bureaucratic.
+That’s where a data profile and data quality come in.

-That’s where data profiling and data quality come in.
 Data profiling is the process of understanding the structure of your data, as well as its semantic and numerical content.

-The two are closely related, and often implemented together: with a solid foundation in one, you’re more likely to find success in the other.
+The two are closely related and often implemented together: with a solid foundation in one, you’re more likely to find success in the other.
 Let’s take a look at each side separately.

 What is Data Profiling?